Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Bézier parameterizations

 \section{Bézier parameterizations}

-One of the key features of the newly proposed algorithms is that Bézier parameterizations are used as approximation sets for bi-objective optimization \cite{bezea}.
-This allows the algorithm to model the approximation set as a smooth curve through decision space.
+One of the key features of the newly proposed algorithm is that Bézier parameterizations are used as approximation sets for bi-objective optimization \cite{bezea}.
+This allows the algorithm to model the approximation set as a smooth curve in decision space.